AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Not so naive, gpt-enhanced bayes.
 Unifying Large Language Models and Bayesian Brain hypothesis.
 Generative bayesian inference process using LLMs as experience in prior construction for statistically self-controlled decision making.

 This is an attempt to create a Bayesian brain.
 We base our theory on the usage of system 1 and system 2 proposed by Daniel Khaneman and Amos Tverski assuming a similar approach taken by the brain through the aPFC and prefrontal cortex talked about in the book “a brief history of intelligence”.
 In order for LLMs to have the system two approach we take an approach similar to what we see in bayesian brain hypothesis.
 Where the brain interpret the world in a way that resembles bayesian inference.
-In essence it proposes that brain combines prior beliefs (or expectations) with incoming sensory data to form a probabliistc estimate of the world.
+In essence it proposes that brain combines prior beliefs (or expectations) with incoming sensory data to form a probabilistic estimate of the world.

 The brain is not a yes/no basis.
-It rpresresnts information in terms of probabilities which allows for flexible interpretation when information is noisy or ambiguous.
+It represents information in terms of probabilities which allows for flexible interpretation when information is noisy or ambiguous.

 At the heart of the hypothesis is Bayes theorm.
-When new sensory informaint is received, the brain update its internal model by weightin the new data (likelihood) against prior beliefs to form a revised belief (posterior).
+When new sensory information is received, the brain update its internal model by weighting the new data (likelihood) against prior beliefs to form a revised belief (posterior).

 Posterior = Likelihood x prior